If you need to submit an exceptional circumstances application, it is very important that you follow the timescales set out in the procedure.

 Do not delay submitting your exceptional circumstance application because you don’t have the required evidence yet.

-If relevant, supporting evidence is not provided within 10 working days of the exceptional circumstances application being made, and the Student Investigation and Resolution Team have not agreed to a short extension, the application is unlikely to be considered.
+If relevant supporting evidence is not provided by the deadline given and the team have not agreed to a short extension, the application is unlikely to be considered.